soniasharma12/Discord-ChatBot/README.md

 # Discord-ChatBot
+**Date**: August 26th, 2021

-I created a Discord bot using Python and hosted it in the cloud using Repl.it.
+**Description**: I created a Discord bot using Python and hosted it in the cloud using Repl.it.
 Along the way, I learned to use Repl.it's built-in database and create a Discord bot that uses webhooks to connect with GitHub.